benmhide/CaveGame/README.md

 # CaveGame
 Procedurally generate cave adventure game created for the UROS project at University of Lincoln.

-## colours need to be set in the Colours.cs file in side the assets folder before the game will work with all colour settings.
-See below.
+## Colours need to be set in the Colours.cs file inside the assets folder before the game will work with all colour settings.
+In its current state the coloir blind settings won't work and will crash the game.
+Once all the colours inside this Colours.cs file are completed the game needs to be rebuilt - NO OTHER SETTINGS SHOULD NEED CHANGING JUST A NEW BUILD OF THE GAME.
+See below for further details.

 ## Game features: